The Anti-bot Solution to Scrape Everything? Get Your Free API Key! ๐Ÿ˜Ž

 Cloudflare frequently updates its bot protection techniques, so let's see how Cloudscraper fights against its newer versions.

-For this example, we'll try to scrape Author as an example, a website that uses a newer Cloudflare version.
+For this example, we'll try to scrape Author.Today as a demo, a website that uses the recent Cloudflare version.

-Upon visiting this website on a browser, it automatically redirects us to the Cloudflare waiting room.
-There it checks if our connection is secure.
+When you visit this website on a browser, it automatically redirects you to the Cloudflare waiting room where it checks if our connection is secure:

 Click to open the image in full screen

-Since we're sending this request from an actual browser, Cloudflare accepts our connection and redirects us to the original home page.
+Since you're sending this request from an actual browser, Cloudflare will accept your connection and redirect you to the original home page:

 Click to open the image in full screen

-Now, let's try accessing this website's content with Cloudscraper.
+Now, try accessing this website's content with Cloudscraper:

 import cloudscraper